 Led and trained a team of peer researchers in an original story-telling research approach, in a qualitative study of sex workers and their husbands and boyfriends exploring their decisions for safe or unsafe sex.
 The work was documented in The Baluka Study: Ethiopian Sex Workers and their Intimate Partners, with Recommendations for Communication.

-UNICEF Albania, UNICEF Armenia, UNICEF Montenegro, UNICEF Azerbaijan, UNICEF Serbia, UNICEF Kosovo, UNICEF Regional Office for CEE/CIS in Geneva, Yerevan, Podgorica, Pristina, Belgrade &Tirana
+UNICEF Albania, UNICEF Armenia, UNICEF Montenegro, UNICEF Azerbaijan, UNICEF Serbia, UNICEF Kosovo, UNICEF Regional Office for CEE/CIS in Geneva, Yerevan, Podgorica, Pristina, Belgrade &Tirana, September 2005 to 2011

 This lengthy round of technical assistance began with a regional level Master BCC training for CEE/CIS countries in Geneva, with participants from Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Georgia, Kazakhstan, Kosovo, Kyrgystan, Moldova, Romania, Russia, Serbia and Montenegro, Tajikistan, Turkmenistan, Ukraine, Uzbekistan and Geneva.
 A participatory process was used, focusing on the needs of vulnerable and at risk young people, including drug injectors, sex workers, MSM, street children, sailors and migrants.
 Based on inputs from the participating organizations, wrote, edited and polished the BCC strategy documents.